parkr/mypod/README.md

 - `Link` – The HTML URL you want a visitor to see when they tap on the podcast URL
 - `Image` – The URL path to your podcast's image file (without the BaseURL)

+### MIME Types

+Go builds in only a small number of MIME types, preferring instead to read the `mime.types` files commonly found on disk.
+On Unix, this includes `/etc/mime.types`, `/etc/apache2/mime.types`, `/etc/apache/mime.types`, and `/etc/httpd/conf/mime.types`.
+When running mypod in the provided Docker image, MIME types are downloaded from the Nginx repository.
+If you have custom MIME types on your server, mount them as a read-only volume to one of these paths.